 Her research interests include:

-• Medical anthropology, especially organ transplants, palliative care, gender medicine
+• Organ transplants, palliative care, gender medicine

-• Qualitative methods
+• Qualitative methods, participatory approaches

 • Regional focus: Europe (mainly Germany, Switzerland, Austria)